khakhalin/notes/04_Features.md

 9. Check stability by bootstrapping (cross-validation)

 # Dimensionality reduction
+Local methods (like KNN) break down in high-dimensions to to the **curse of dimensionality**: it becomes impossible to find a good neighborhood to do local averaging.
+In high-dim, volume grows so fast with linear dimension (r^K for K dim) that most of volume lies in the shell, not around the center.
+Say, to find a subcube with 1% of total volume inside a unit-cube in 10-dim, we'd have to take a subcube with a side of 0.6 (because 0.6^10 ≈ 0.01).
+Meaning that this neighborhood won't be local in any meaningful set (it will span 0.6 of total range for each of the dimensions!).
+And if we keep the side length (r) small, we won't capture any meaningful examples.
+Similarly, if points are distributed uniformly within a unit volume, the closest point to any given point is expected to be half-way to the boundary.
+Especially for highly non-linear functions (say, exponents) it presents a huge problem, as mean(neighbors) no longer resembles the "true value". (ref: ESLII p23-25)

 ## Subspace Methods
 General idea: define subspaces and assign vectors to classes to minimize the distance between these vectors and these subspaces.
 Usually distance = acos cosine similarity = acos (v∙proj(v))/v^2 = acos vPv/v^2, where P is a projection matrix.
 PCA is one way to achieve it, but not the only one.
 But in all cases, the idea is that (Signals) = (Basis)∙(Scores), where Scores can be interpreted as representations.